sdeepti/atulChange/README.md

 3.All the input files 1) miRNAs 2) FASTA file for genome or transcripts and 3) degradome/PARE in tag-count format should be in same directory,including sPARTA script<br><br>

 <h2><b>Execution</b></h2><br>
-There are command line arguments that are to be used by sPARTA for proper execution.
+<p>There are command line arguments that are to be used by sPARTA for proper
+execution.
 For the first execution, all steps must be performed, but once this has been completed, provided the miRNAs and genome are the same, the entire analysis will not need to be repeated.
-Examples of such cases may be seen below.<br>
+Examples of such cases may be seen below.</p><br>

 <h2><b>Arguments</b></h2><br>
 <table border=0>